wluckin/scraper/README.md

 # A simple site scraper
-Scraper is a terrible Python script to download websites.
+Scraper is a mediocre Python script to download websites.
 It's rather multithreaded, and easier to use than HTTrack.

 ## Good things
-- Fast (probably)
+- Fast (unless things break)
 - Real simple to use
 - Works on most websites
 - *New!* Works on subdomains too!